 HMRC will always provide you with a booklet explaining your Human Rights during any tax investigation of compliance check.

-- Is the request being made for information or documents reasonable?
+Is the request being made for information or documents reasonable?

-- Do HMRC require this information in order to check my tax position
+Do HMRC require this information in order to check my tax position

-- What are the potential implications of providing information or documents to HMRC that are not reasonably required when checking your self-assessment or tax position
+What are the potential implications of providing information or documents to HMRC that are not reasonably required when checking your self-assessment or tax position

 Please always take professional advice from a tax investigation specialist before responding to any HMRC compliance check of information notice.

-- The necessity of the information or documents being requested to accurately check the tax position of the individual or business concerned.
+The necessity of the information or documents being requested to accurately check the tax position of the individual or business concerned.

 You must always take advice before responding to any information notice issued as part of the HMRC compliance checks process.
 Mistakes can be costly and compromise your fundamental human rights.

-HMRC COMPLIANCE CHECKS PROVIDING RECORDS
+HMRC COMPLIANCE CHECKS AND PROVIDING RECORDS

-If you receive a notice informing you that HMRC wish to check your tax position, you should seek specialist advice immediately.
+If you receive a notice informing you that HMRC wishes to check your tax position, you should seek specialist advice immediately.
 HMRC will ask for information and records as part of their check.
-It may be that the Inspector is stepping outside of the statutory limitations or asking for information or documents that they are not reasonably entitled to.
+It may be that the Inspector is stepping outside of HMRC’s statutory limitations or asking for information or documents that they are not reasonably entitled to.
 We have written further detailed articles on HMRC compliance checks which you may find useful.

 Admiral Tax are HMRC compliance checks specialists.
 We have a former senior tax inspector; experienced in the entire compliance checks process, at your disposal.
-When you combine that internal departmental experience with a proven track record of success within private practice there is simply no tax investigation service available in the UK.
+When you combine that internal departmental experience with a proven track record of success within private practice there is simply no better tax investigation service available in the UK.

 Please take some time to read through these additional pages which contain more important information and advice: